edogola4/animated-timepiece/README.md

 2. Customizable Design: Easily tweak the appearance with CSS for a personalized look.
 3. Interactive Interface: Engaging animation effects for a lively clock experience.
 4. Modern UI: A sleek, minimal design for seamless user interaction.

+## Technology Stack:
+**The Animated Clock project uses the following technologies and stacks*: